 (3) For the remaining unoffended part of the structure, the structure shall withstand the “normal” loads for a relatively short period of time (defined as the repair period T) with some prescribed reliability, see Formula (B.1):

-PR<E in T | one member removed<ptarget (B.1)
+(B.1)

 NOTE The target reliability ptarget depends on the normal safety target for the building, the period under consideration (hours, days or months) and the probability that the member under consideration is removed (by causes other than those already considered in design).

 (4) For conventional structures all relevant collapse possibilities should be included in the design.
 Where this can be justified, failure causes that have only a remote likelihood of occurring may be disregarded.
 The approach given in B.9.1(2) should be taken into account.
 In many cases, and in order to avoid complicated analyses, the strategy given in B.9.1(3) may be investigated.